conorhoughton/NeuralProcessingOfPhrases/julia_code/README.md

 that have been created by the "step2" matlab programme.
 They have paths that will need to be adjusted.

+Follwing my usual bad habit these programmes don't save any files, they print to screen so the output can be sent to file by a > direct.

 itpc.jl this is the main programme, it loads the data, organizes it and works out the ITPC - it also does various bit of stats and output